ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

 so that we need only to find $\mathbf{P}(B_{i}=1)$.

-Exiting the math-o-sphere for a moment, we only need to find the probability that someone's heart is in sync with yours.
+Exiting the math-o-sphere for a moment, we only need to find the **probability that someone's heart is in sync with yours**.

 Now, under what conditions would someone's heart be in sync with yours?
-As noted earlier, we need only that both your heart rates are the same and your offsets are the same.
+As noted earlier, we need only that **both your heart rates are the same and your offsets are the same**.
 For example, both your heart rates could be 55 BPM and you have the same offset, or perhaps your heart rates are 77 BPM and you have the same offset, or perhaps you both share a heart rate of 90 BPM with the same offset.

-In fact, there are infinitely many heart rates that you can share: any number between 40 and 99!
+In fact, there are infinitely many heart rates that you can share!
 How do we simplify this?
-Well, we will make another assumption here:
+Well, we will make another assumption here.

 {:center: style="text-align: center"}
 **Assumption 3: We will treat the continuous range of heart rates as a range of integer values.**